mlhaus/halloween-ch4/README.md

 - In the CSS file:
   - Create a `main h1:first-letter` selector.
 Set `font-size` to a value in `rem` to format the first letter of the first heading in the main content so it's larger than the other letters in the heading.
   - Create a `header img` selector.
 Set `float` to `left` so the image floats to the left and indent both headings.
-  - Create a `header:after` selector. [https://css-tricks.com/snippets/css/clear-fix/](Add a clearfix) because the header is the parent element of the image you just floated.
+  - Create a `header:after` selector.
+[Add a clearfix](https://css-tricks.com/snippets/css/clear-fix/) because the header is the parent element of the image you just floated.
   - Use the `header h2` selector to change the color of the first heading to orange (using hexadecimal), and italicize it.
   - Use the `header h2` to either and add a black shadow or a Google font effect as described in "Chapter 3, Part 1, How to code text elements".
   - Create a `header h2, header h3` selector to either set `margin-left` or `text-indent` to 25px to add a little separation between the pumpkin image and the header text.